What is mercure?

 Completely free and customizable

-mercure has been released as open-source package under the GPL-3.0 license.
+mercure has been released as open-source package under the permissive MIT license.
 This means that it can be installed and used without paying any charges to the authors.
-Moreover, the source code can be downloaded and modified if specific functionality is required.
-However, when utilizing the source code to develop customized software, the source code of such extensions or modifications must be released under the GPL license as well. mercure has been written mostly in the Python language and is easily customizable.
+Moreover, the source code can be downloaded and modified if specific functionality is required. mercure has been written mostly in the Python language and is easily customizable.

 mercure consists of multiple separated service modules that interact with each other.
 The modularized architecture ensures high reliability and customizability of the software.
 For example, in the (unlikely) event that one of the modules crashes or needs to be restarted, the other modules continue to function (e.g., the server continues to receive images from imaging devices).
 Moreover, all modules have been designed such that instances can be scaled-up if more processing power is needed (e.g., mercure can be configured to send out two or more series at the same time).
 Lastly, the modularized design makes it easy to extend mercure’s capabilities by replacing individual modules with customized versions, e.g. if additional transfer protocols should be supported.